hpcc-systems/DataPatterns/README.md

     expressed as a (human-readable) string.
 The function converts each character of the string into a fixed character palette to producing a "data pattern" and then counts the number of unique patterns for that attribute.
+    The most- and least-popular patterns from the data will be shown in the output, along with the number of times that pattern appears and an example (randomly chosen from the actual data).
 The character palette used is:

          A   Any uppercase letter
          a   Any lowercase letter